 MS is an autoimmune disease, where the body begins attacking its own central nervous system.
 The resulting nerve damage can cause numbness, tingling, and problems with vision and gait.
 The condition is most often diagnosed by magnetic resonance imaging (MRI) of the brain or a “spinal tap,” but MS may also have its own distinct breathprint, according to a 2017 report in ACS Chemical Neuroscience.
-In the study, exhaled breath was collected from 146 people with MS and 58 people without this progressive disease—and researchers identified a clear pattern.
+In the study, exhaled breath was collected from 146 people with MS and 58 people without this progressive disease—and researchers found that it predicted the disease by up to 90 percent.
 Now learn the other silent symptoms of MS.

 Worried that you should put some space between you and your spouse or a co-worker who might be coming down with the flu?
 Give ’em a sniff, according to a small study in the Proceedings of the National Academy of Sciences.
 In this study, published in 2017, participants could identify sick versus healthy people simply by smelling their body odor and looking at photographs of their faces for visual cues, such as skin pallor.

 If you have an infection in your gums, the bacteria releases waste products such as hydrogen sulfide, which smells like rotten eggs, explains Dr. Hirsch.
 “This smell tells us that the person has gum disease, a dental abscess, or poor oral hygiene,” he says.
 “The abscess could be hidden in a crevice that is hard to find on an X-ray, but the scent can encourage your dentist to look harder and order a panoramic X-rays to find the culprit.”
 These are the shocking diseases that eye doctors find first.